gyhandy/Humanoid-Vision-Engine/README.md

 ### Imagination of HVE

-Experiment of Section "5.2 Cross Feature Imagination with HVE"
+Experiment of Section 5.2 "Cross Feature Imagination with HVE"

 ### 1. Train the Model